briromer/sourcingboston/README.md

 * Chris Bosso, Northeastern
 * Tim Reardon, MAPC
 * Brian Romer, Thomson Reuters
+* Liz Allen, Northeastern University's Global Resilience Institute, Feeding Cities in an Era of Climate Change: A Case Study of Seattle’s Food-Energy-Water Nexus
+* Gideon Burdick, Marketing and Development Manager at Red Tomato, a Massachusetts food hub.
+* Leran Minc, Manager of Public Policy at Project Bread

 ## judging
 ### How will projects be judged?